Online Services Frequently Asked Questions

 Q: Who can be paid using the BillPay system?

-A: Anyone in the United States who can accept a check can be paid through BillPay.
+A: Anyone in the United States can be paid through BillPay.
 Large creditors will be more likely to accept electronic payments.
-Individuals and local businesses will be more likely to accept only check payments.
+Individuals and local businesses can be paid with a check or electronically with an email address.

 Q: What documents are available through e-Docs?